-To exit the slide show and return to the setting screen, press the <MENU> button.
+To exit the slide show and return to the setting screen, press the <MFNU> button

-- When images for playback are already filtered (search conditions are set) with [12: Set image search conditions], the images matching the search conditions will be played back in the slide show. - To pause the slide show, press <(B) >.
-During pause, [II] will be displayed on the upper left of the image.
-Press <(B) > again to resume the slide show.
-You can also pause the slide show by tapping on the screen. - During the automatic playback of still photos, you can press the <INFO> button to switch the display format (p.388).

-- During auto playback or pause, you can turn the <>> dial to view another image. - During auto playback, auto power off will not take effect. - The display time may differ depending on the image. - To view the slide show on a TV set, see page 427.
+- -7 When images for playback are already filtered (search conditions are set) with [>2: Set image search conditions], the images matching the search conditions will be played back in the slide show. - To pause the slide show, press <☞>.
+During pause, []] will be displayed on the upper left of the image.
+Press < (F) > again to resume the slide show.
+You can also pause the slide show by tapping on the screen - During the automatic playback of still photos, you can press the <INFO> button to switch the display format (p.388). - During movie playback, you can adjust the sound volume by turning the < 🖧 > dial - During auto playback or pause, you can turn the < dial to view another image. - During auto playback, auto power off will not take effect. - The display time may differ depending on the image. - To view the slide show on a TV set, see page 427.